Akikiii/Full-Stack-Elective-Collaboration/README.md

 ## Features

-1. Product Catalog: Ability to displays the store's collection of airsoft guns, accessories and clothing
+* Product Catalog: Browse through a diverse range of airsoft guns and accessories with detailed descriptions, images, and pricing information.
+* User Authentication: Register and login to create a personalized account, enabling features such as order tracking and wishlist management.
+* Shopping Cart: Add items to your shopping cart, modify quantities, and proceed to checkout for secure payment processing.
+* Order Management: View order history, track the status of current orders, and manage shipping and billing information.
+* Reviews and Ratings: Share feedback and ratings for airsoft guns and accessories, helping other users make informed purchasing decisions.
-2. Search and Filters: Search functionality and filtering options to help users find specific products based on criteria such as brand, type, FPS (feet per second), price range, and more.
+* Search and Filters: Search functionality and filtering options to help users find specific products based on criteria such as brand, type, FPS (feet per second), price range, and more.
+* Secure Payment Gateway: Enjoy peace of mind with secure payment processing and adherence to industry-standard security protocols.
-3. Detailed Product Pages: Detailed product descriptions, specifications and high-resolution imagess to provide customers with all the necessary information about each item.
+* Detailed Product Pages: Detailed product descriptions, specifications and high-resolution imagess to provide customers with all the necessary information about each item.
-4. Reservations: Customers are able to place pre-orders on newly announced items
+* Reservations: Customers are able to place pre-orders on newly announced items
-5. Real-time Inventory Management: Ensures accurate availability status.
+* Real-time Inventory Management: Ensures accurate availability status.
 When a customer reserves a product, the system should instantly update the inventory count to reflect the reservation.

 ## Benefits
 ### Customer
 * Guaranteed Availability: Reserve popular or high-demand airsoft guns, ensuring that they don't miss out on purchasing the item when they are ready.
 * Convenience: The reservation feature saves customers time by allowing them to secure their desired products in advance without having to continuously monitor availability.
+* Information: Make informed decisions with detailed product descriptions, images, and user reviews.
+* Security: Trust in secure payment processing and compliance with legal regulations for a safe shopping experience.
+* User Experience: Enjoy intuitive navigation, personalized features, and responsive design for an optimized shopping experience.

 ### Platform